-A unit with a Demoralize-1 marker is affected as follows:
+A unit with a Demoralize-1 marker is also affected as follows:

-- It may not entrench. - Demoralized units (active or inactive) belonging to the attacker may not contribute in any way to the achievement of a flank attack bonus. - Its Combat value when attacking is halved.
+• Its Combat value when attacking is halved.
 Round fractions down to a whole number.
 (Exception: A demoralize-1 unit with a Combat value of 1 or 1⁄2 has a Combat value of 1⁄2 when attacking.)
-The unit's Combat value when defending is normal. - Its Artillery value is 0 in both attack and defense. - It may not be selected to participate in a grand assault.
+The unit's Combat value when defending is normal.